Reinforcement Learning for Infinite-Dimensional Systems: Policy Learning for Massive-Scale Dynamic Populations

 \paragraph{Assumption S2.} (Lipschitz continuity of system dynamics) The vector field $F:\mathbb{R}\times\Omega\times M\times U\rightarrow TM$ is continuous in all of the variables and Lipschitz continuous in $z\in M$ uniformly for $(t,\b,a)\in [0,T]\times\Omega\times U$, that is, there exists a constant $C$ (independent of $t\in[0,T]$, $\beta\in\Omega$, and $a\in U$) such that $|(\varphi_*F|_V)(t,\beta,\varphi(p),a)-(\varphi_*F|_V)(t,\beta,\varphi(q),a)|\leq C|\varphi(p)-\varphi(q)|$ for any $p,q\in V$ and coordinate chart $(V,\varphi)$ on $M$, where $TM$ denotes the tangent bundle of $M$, $\varphi_*F|_V$ denotes the pushforword of $F|_V$, the restriction of the vector field $F$ on $V\subseteq M$, and $|\cdot|$ denotes a norm on $\mathbb{R}^n$. \\

-According to the theory of ordinary differential equations, this assumption guarantees that, driven by any admissible control policies, each individual system in the ensemble in \eqref{eq:ensemble} has a unique and Lipschitz continuous solution \citep{Arnold78,Lang99}.
-Correspondingly, from the functional perspective, as $\b$ varies on $\Omega$, the ensemble system has a unique solution on $\mathcal{F}(\Omega,M)$.
+According to the theory of ordinary differential equations, Assumption S2 guarantees that, driven by any admissible control policies, each individual system, say the one indexed by $\beta$, in the ensemble in \eqref{eq:ensemble} has a unique and Lipschitz continuous solution $t\mapsto x(t,\beta)$ \citep{Arnold78,Lang99}.
+Correspondingly, on the population level with $\b$ varying on $\Omega$, the ensemble system has a unique solution on $\mathcal{F}(\Omega,M)$, given by $t\mapsto x(t,\beta)$.